This year's kick-off event will take place on May 23rd from 9am-Noon at Three Creeks Natural Area.

 Oregon is an amazing place and our beautiful waterways are a large reason why.
 Unfortunately, our waterways continue to be damaged by litter that is either disposed of directly into them or is carried by the runoff from developed areas.

-In 2017 alone, SOLVE volunteers removed 345,000 pounds of trash including 23 tires.
+In 2018, SOLVE volunteers removed 8,480 pounds of trash including 23 tires.
 SOLVE and WES invite all individuals and organizations that care about our waterways to join us in an effort to combat this problem through a summer of service: Four months of volunteer events focusing on litter removal along our beautiful waterways.
 People of all ages and all walks of life can take meaningful action to steward the places in which they live, work, and play.

 Want to learn more ways to keep our waterways clean and clear all year round?

 - Keep baby wipes out of the toilet

 - Keep F.O.G.
 (Fats, Oils, and Grease) out of the sink

 Oregon’s most common litter includes cigarette butts, plastic bottles and caps, food wrappers, and plastic bags.
 Animals often confuse these items with food, resulting in malnutrition, entanglement, or strangulation.
 Additionally, waterways that are littered reduce the enjoyment for boaters, fisherman, and those enjoying other outdoor recreation opportunities.

 Even though its not summer yet, you can still get involved in keeping our waterways clean and healthy!